risingwavelabs/rfcs/rfcs/0009-batch-query-resource-management.md

 ### Non Goal

-There exists many different fine grained resource management strategies in industry, and the goal of this rfc is not to bring them into our system.
+* There exists many different fine grained resource management strategies in industry, and the goal of this rfc is not to bring them into our system.
+* We don't mean to provide perfect resource isolation here, just avoid exhausting memory.

 ## Design